Sub-principles

 Objections & Responses

 The scaling factor isn't necessarily constant: different element types may have different scaling, measurement uncertainty exists, and there may be intermediate levels we don't recognize.
 The order of magnitude is correct (massive scaling between levels) and the same scaling laws apply.
-Exact factor is less important than the scaling principle.
+The exact factor is less important than the scaling principle itself.

 "How can atoms be 'solar systems' when electrons have wavelike properties?"